Locations:

 Brachytherapy

-Brachytherapy, or internal radiation therapy, treats prostate, breast, head and neck, and other cancers.
-Doctors place tiny radioactive pellets inside or next to the tumor.
-The pellets give off radiation that destroys cancer cells.
-The treatment spares surrounding healthy tissue and organs.
-Brachytherapy isn’t used for cancers that have spread.
+Brachytherapy (internal radiation therapy) treats prostate, breast and other cancers.
+Healthcare providers place tiny radioactive pellets inside or near a tumor.
+The pellets release radiation that destroys cancer cells.
+The treatment spares surrounding healthy tissue.
+Brachytherapy is an effective treatment for tumors that haven’t spread.

 Overview